-It goes back to what Gartner stated in their CDP Market Guide:
+It goes back to what Gartner stated in its CDP Market Guide:

 By definition, the whole is greater than the sum of its parts when it comes to a CDP because marketers’ use cases rely on these disparate features to live in a single platform, with an integrated architecture, using one UI and login.

-Marketing clouds lack the architecture to deliver on the full value of a CDP.
+Marketing clouds lack the architecture to deliver on the full value of a customer data platform.

 Each of these three supposed CDP solutions are both distinct from each other and fail to meet the definition of a CDP in their own way:

-- Salesforce, meanwhile, hasn’t built anything but what it’s describing – “CRM 5.0” – leaving a lot to be desired, even in one’s imagination.
-CRM systems are notoriously rigid, slow, and weak on integration, meant for internal business management and not customer engagement.
-We’ll see what they bring to bear when there’s a real announcement in June at Dreamforce.
-Verdict: Vaporware
+- Salesforce, meanwhile, hasn’t built anything, but what it’s describing — “CRM 5.0” — leaves a lot to be desired, even in one’s imagination.
+Its CRM systems are notoriously rigid, slow, and weak on integration, not to mention meant for internal business management and not customer engagement.
+We’ll see what the company brings to bear when there’s a real announcement in June at Dreamforce.
+Verdict: Vaporware.

 - Oracle…oh, Oracle.
 Their CDP offering only works for Responsys customers so far.
 Need I say more?
-Verdict: ?????
+Verdict: TBD.

-Red flags a vendor claiming to be a CDP isn’t actually a CDP.
+Red flags: A vendor claiming to be a CDP isn’t actually one.

-- You log in once (i.e. into one platform) and have the ability to see unified customer data and activate that data.
+- You log in once (i.e., into one platform), see all unified customer data across systems, and have a marketer-friendly UI that lets you understand and activate first-party data.

 - You have a unified, data-agnostic, persistent profile for each of your prospects and customers.
 The platform won’t limit the amount of data you can store or automatically delete data about a prospect or customer after a certain amount of time.